Stings from Wasps, Hornets & Bees

 Once again it should be made clear that severe anaphylactic reactions are a relatively rare occurrence and there should be no need for us to be afraid of any of these insects when they are away from their nests.
 Even close to their nests they will rarely take an aggressive interest in humans provided the person stays calm and isn’t threatening or disruptive.
 If possible avoid using products with strong perfumes, such as soaps, shampoos and deodorants.
 Bees, wasps and hornets have a highly developed sense of smell and these scents can be disagreeable for them.

-Remember - fear and panic are you enemy and flapping around only disturbs them making them sense a threat.
+Remember - fear and panic are you enemy and flapping around only disturbs them making them feel threatened.